 One of the most tried and tested ways of diagnosing diabetic neuropathy is by carrying out a neurological exam.
 Your doctor will check the health of different nerves in your legs and feet to know which particular nerve is damaged.
 This might involve testing the nerves which control temperature, touch, pressure, or vibrations.

 Your doctor may decide to check if the nerve fibers involved in touch are functional.To do this, they may decide to use objects like nylon filaments to help decipher how much pressure your touch nerve fibers can feel.
 A lack of feeling from any form of pressure when nylon filaments are used is an indicator that you may be suffering from diabetic neuropathy.

 In some cases, a tuning fork might be used on both feet by your doctor to detect your ability to sense vibrations from the fork.
 The inability to feel any form of vibration from the tuning form might signify diabetic neuropathy.

 If you are experiencing difficulty in emptying your bladder, your physician may carry out an ultrasound to check the health of your bladder.

 To assess whether nerves are damaged, your doctor may carry out a Nerve Conduction Velocity Test to determine how long it takes for your nerves to send signals.
 Dysfunctional nerves do not send signals as quickly are healthy nerves.

 After it is confirmed that a person is neuropathic, it is advised to carry out some treatment routines to stop the progression of the disorder, to alleviate symptoms, and to the reverse damage.
 One such method is by taking dietary supplements that are rich in vitamins, especially B vitamins.

-Nerve Renew is an effectual supplement that has been proven to reverse damage caused by neuropathy and reduce symptoms such as numbness, tingling, and chronic pain.
+Nerve Renew is a reputable and effective supplement that has been proven to reverse damage caused by neuropathy and reduce symptoms such as numbness, tingling, and chronic pain.
 Click here to learn more about it.